 An NFL spokesman told ESPN’s Adam Schefter the league will be reviewing the incident.
 And, as Garafolo reminds us, league precedent indicates spitting does merit a suspension.

 Eagles DT Jalen Carter technically was not suspended for spitting on Cowboys quarterback Dak Prescott in the first regular season game of the 2025 slate.
 However, that was only because the incident took place immediately after the opening kickoff, and before Carter even played a snap (Carter was fined the amount of a full game check).
-Since the Chase-Ramsey incident transpired well into the fourth quarter of Sunday’s matchup, Chase could certainly be hit with a brief ban as well as a fine.
+Since the Chase-Ramsey incident transpired in the fourth quarter of Sunday’s matchup, Chase could certainly be hit with a brief ban as well as a fine.

 The spitting saga overshadowed the fact that the Steelers played half of the game without starting quarterback Aaron Rodgers.
 The soon-to-be 42-year-old sustained a left wrist injury late in the first half and did not return.
 Per Rapoport, Rodgers will undergo an evaluation on his wrist on Monday morning.